 The Hospital Skills Program (HSP)

-The HSP provides continuing professional development for 'non-specialist' doctors (SRMOs, CMOs, Hospitalists and others) working in NSW Health.
+The Hospital Skills Program provides continuing professional development for 'non-specialist' doctors (SRMOs, CMOs, hospitalists, GP VMOs and others) working in NSW Health.
 The program uses a variety of traditional and non-traditional resources and methods appropriate to the working environment of the participant, resulting in the acquisition of skills useful to an employer, and appropriate to the local patient community.

-NSW Health is calling for career medical officers (CMOs), hospitalists and other generalists to apply for the 2014 semester II intake of the University of Newcastle’s Master of Clinical Medicine (Leadership and Management).
+NSW Health is calling for career medical officers (CMOs), hospitalists and other generalists to apply for the University of Newcastle’s Master of Clinical Medicine (Leadership and Management).

 HSP Newsletter August/September 2013